1jour1vin

 “‘The Schoenenbourg is the most striking, both full-bodied and dynamic, bursting with clean, crisp flavors’ (RVF)”

 “Minerality and spices dominate the bouquet—at least on the initial nose.
 It unfolds gradually and gains complexity as the minutes pass, ultimately giving way to a myriad of nuances, revealing a world of subtlety and detail.
-Salty, even lively, on the palate, the wine impresses with its ability to so skillfully balance softness, depth, and vigor.
-Its acidity, both structuring and incisive, helps anchor the wine and underscores the freshness as well as the power of the terroir.
-Driven by a tannic structure working behind the scenes, the wine stands out for its depth, precision, and crystalline progression.”
+Salty, even lively, on the attack, the wine impresses with its ability to so skillfully balance softness, depth, and vigor.
+Its acidity, both structuring and incisive, helps anchor the wine and underscores both the freshness and the power of the terroir.
+Driven by a tannic structure working behind the scenes, the wine stands out for its depth, precision, and crystalline evolution.”
 (Yves Beck 2025) • Please note: limited quantities available

-Buy Meyer-Fonné wines at the best price in a private sale!
+Buy your Meyer-Fonné wines at the best price in a private sale!

 Rated site